Experimentally validated quantum-secure federated learning over a multi-user quantum network: Abstract

 \section{Abstract}

-Federated learning is essential for decentralized, privacy-preserving model training in the data-driven era.
-Quantum-enhanced federated learning leverages quantum resources to address privacy and scalability challenges, offering security and efficiency advantages beyond classical methods.
-However, practical and scalable frameworks addressing privacy concerns in the quantum computing era remain undeveloped.
-Here, we propose a practical quantum federated learning framework on quantum networks, utilizing distributed quantum secret keys to protect local model updates and enable secure aggregation with information-theoretic security.
-We experimentally validate our framework on a $4$-client quantum network with a scalable structure.
-Extensive numerical experiments on both quantum and classical datasets show that adding a quantum client significantly enhances the trained global model’s ability to classify multipartite entangled and non-stabilizer quantum datasets.
-Simulations further demonstrate scalability to $200$ clients with classical models trained on the MNIST dataset, reducing communication costs by $75\%$ through advanced model compression techniques and achieving rapid training convergence.
-Our work provides critical insights for building scalable, efficient, and quantum-secure machine learning systems for the coming quantum internet era.
+Federated learning enables decentralized, privacy-preserving training but remains vulnerable to privacy leakage in the quantum era.
+Quantum federated learning (QFL) offers a promising path towards enhanced security and efficiency.
+However, a practical and experimentally validated QFL protocol utilizing near-term quantum techniques to address data privacy has been lacking.
+Here we present QuNetQFL, a QFL protocol implemented on quantum networks, in which local model updates are masked with distributed quantum secret keys, offering information-theoretic security during aggregation.
+We experimentally validate the protocol on a four-client quantum network and benchmark its performance using the generated keys on quantum and real-world datasets.
+Adding a single quantum client significantly improves global accuracy for classifying multipartite entangled and non-stabilizer quantum datasets.
+For language tasks, we apply QuNetQFL to sentiment analysis by federated fine-tuning of a hybrid classical–quantum language model, achieving comparable and robust performance in simulation and on real quantum hardware.
+Large-scale simulations further demonstrate scalability to $200$ clients for handwritten-digit recognition, with rapid convergence and a $75\%$ reduction in communication cost via model compression.
+Our work establishes a practical and scalable route to quantum-secure federated learning for the emerging quantum internet.